-Since similar steel sheets were used in the solution of the built-up beams using spot welding,
+Since similar steel sheets were used in the solution of the built-up beams using spot welding, the tensile test results on the base material presented in [4], are valid for the current solution where, the Cold Metal Transfer is used.

-2.2 Full-scale beam specimen tests
+2.2 Full scale beam specimen tests

 For the full-scale specimen tests, three beams were built-up, namely CWB-CMT1, CWB-CMT2 and CWB-CMT3, having a span of 5157 mm and a height of 600 mm.
-The process for the manufacturing consists of 4 steps: 1) connecting the corrugated steel sheets for the web, 2) connecting the shear panels at the ends of the beam, 3) connecting the top and bottom flanges and 4) connecting the end parts of the beam for the rigid connection to the experimental stand.
-The first step is only necessary if the corrugated web is not available in one piece.
+The process for the manufacturing consists of 4 steps: 1) connecting the corrugated steel sheets for the web, 2) connecting the shear panels at the ends of the beam, 3) connecting the top and bottom flanges and 4) connecting the end parts of the beam for the rigid connection to the experimental stand, as shown in Figure 5.
+The first step in only necessary if the corrugated web is not available in one piece.
 For the current case, the corrugated sheets had a maximum length of 1.05 m and, for a precise initial positioning of the web, the corrugated parts were connected by spot welding.